niccolobusato/IFMA/README.md

 # IFMA

-### IFMA (Images from Mail Attachments) is a Node-Red Flow that alows you to get images from mail attachments from cheap IP cameras and make those usable for Home Automation or anything else.
+### IFMA (Images from Mail Attachments) is a Node-Red Flow that allows you to get images from mail attachments from cheap IP cameras and make those usable for Home Automation or anything else.
 <img src="images/IFMA-flow.png?raw=true">

 ## Usecases